Forricide/still-feel-alive/Chapter 10.md

 For once, she makes a conscious decision to stay longer.
 Not that long - not that she could keep track of time either way - but long enough to think over things.
 She *peruses* her memory, indexes it, analyzes.

 A decision: Parahuman powers make some things easier.
 Making money, forming relationships of a sort. *dying, pain, despair* Other things, it makes more difficult.
-Living a long life, especially. *distanced from society, hopeless*
+Living a long life in particular. *distanced from society, hopeless*

-If she's immortal - well, nothing lives forever.
+If she's immortal - well, nothing lasts forever.
 But if she can't die in a regular sense, then there's no reason to avoid it. *this can't be right*

 She hears faint whispers, a voice - in her mind, perhaps, but is there anything here other than her mind?
 Counsels patience, safety.
 Inaction, passivity.

 For a moment, she listens.
-Then ignores it, easily given the volume.
+Then ignores it, and it fades, as if suppressed.

 "Hey, Sarah."